2024 Telluride Film Festival Capsule Reviews: ‘The End,’ ‘Emilia Peréz,’ ‘Saturday Night’

 THE END (Joshua Oppenheimer, NEON)

 Breaks my heart to say that The End is quite a mess.
 Billed as Oppenheimer’s ode to the golden age of musicals, it certainly starts off well with George Mackay (having a wonderfully diverse year with this, Femme and The Beast) charming us with two numbers that evoke everything from the new Wonka to the classic West Side Story.
 Playing a stunted man child who was raised in a bunker of his wealthy parents, he ranges from innocent kindness to an autistic lack of social awareness, understandable for someone who’s never had sex or met anyone outside of the five other people he lives with.
 But it quickly becomes irritating with so many songs hitting the exact same note, both in musical style and theme.
-George Mackay and Moses Ingram have the pipes.
+George Mackay and Moses Ingram have the vocals.
 Tilda Swinton (who one great song) and Michael Shannon as MacKay’s delusional parents seem to have been cast because they’re intentionally bad singers but it’s truly hard to tell.
 Moses Ingram shows up as the first visitor of the private enclave of wealthy losers and, like MacKay, really has the pipes for a musical.
 At 2h20m, The End long overstays its welcome and I was clamoring for the exit to the real world far too early.

 Grade: D+